bdusell/jitsu-app/README.md

 in a configuration file, all requests will be routed relative to the external path `api/`.
-So if your domain is `www.example.com/`, a request to `http://www.example.com/api/test/path` will maps to the `test/path` route.
+So if your domain is `www.example.com/`, a request to `http://www.example.com/api/test/path` will map to the `test/path` route.

 All handlers accept a single `$data` argument, which is an instance of `stdObject` that can be used to pass data from handler to handler.
-Through this object, handlers can access the request and response objects through `$data->request` and `$data->response`, as well as the configuration object through `$data->config`.
+Through this object, handlers can access the request and response objects via `$data->request` and `$data->response`, as well as the configuration object through `$data->config`.
 Handlers can assign properties to `$data` in order to communicate with downstream handlers.
 Similarly, you can set any additional